LIVENlab/JW4A_D1_1/README.md

    - The Wind Power technical database (csv).
 Change line 11 in const.py and use the same file name there.
 3. In main.py:
    - In line 82, insert the path where you would like the dataframe to be saved.

 Running the code:
 1. run main.py
    a) first, run() will be runned, which will fill data gaps and prepare the necessary files to later run WindTrace.
+The decision tree that the code internally uses to do that is shown in turbine_matching.md
    b) second, WindTrace will create an inventory for each European wind park and will calculate its material demands and environmental impacts.
    c) third, everything will be stored in a dataframe, which will be saved to a csv to the route that you have previously specified.